InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

         <code>skadnetids</code>
       </td>
       <td>
         A subset of SKAdNetworkItem entries in the publisher app’s Info.plist that are relevant to the bid request.
 Recommended that this list not exceed 10.
-Note: `skadnetids` will eventually be deprecated in favor of `BidRequest.imp.ext.skadn.skadnetlist.nonlistskadnetids`.
+Note: It is preferred to use `BidRequest.imp.ext.skadn.skadnetlist.addl` to express raw SKAdNetwork IDs.
       </td>
       <td>
         array